pythian/newrelic_galera_java_plugin/README.md

 ## Credits

-The MySQL plugin was originally authored by [Ronald Bradford](http://ronaldbradford.com/) of [EffectiveMySQL](http://effectivemysql.com/).
-Subsequent updates and support are provided by [New Relic](http://newrelic.com/platform).
+The MySQL plugin was originally authored by [Ronald Bradford](http://ronaldbradford.com/) of [EffectiveMySQL](http://effectivemysql.com/) and the maintainers New Relic.

-## Contributing

-You are welcome to send pull requests to us - however, by doing so you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
-You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose.